c19witness/uk-covid19-inquiry/2023-06-15_module-1/1_Professor_David_Heymann.rst

 **Counsel Inquiry**: Was that containment down to a change in policies in the hospital setting and an improvement in the infection controls?

 **Professor David Heymann**: That's correct.
 There was an improvement in infection control after retraining of hospital staff.
-There was also an increase in ventilation in hospitals, which dried out those virus particles.
+There was also an increase in :outline:`ventilation` in hospitals, which dried out those virus particles.

 **Counsel Inquiry**: As we've already discussed?